Tech-Society-SEC/Langster-website/README.md

 ## PROJECT PROPOSAL:
 LANGSTER – A Front-End Language Learning App
 Langster, an engaging front-end web application built entirely with React, HTML, CSS, and JavaScript.
-Langster aims to provide users with an immersive language learning experience, supporting English, French, German, and regional Indian languages.
+Langster aims to provide users with an immersive language learning experience, supporting English, French and regional Indian languages.
 The app will feature lessons, video-based tutorials, voice pronunciation support, responsive UI.
 This project will serve as a complete demonstration of our front-end capabilities and UX design proficiency.

 ## UI-UX ANALYSIS: